 - Dundarave in West Vancouver – the beach, pier and seawall are all open to the public.
-The swings and other children’s play structures, however, remain closed until further notice.

 - Elgin Heritage Park – the park in Surrey has remained open throughout the pandemic (although not Stewart Farm which is the historic site at the park which has been closed for a number of weeks).